-- 46.1 The entire underside of the bus body, including floor sections, cross members, and below floor line side panels, shall be coated with rust-proofing material. - 46.2 The undercoating material shall be applied with suitable airless or conventional spray equipment as per manufacturer recommended film thickness and shall show no evidence of voids in the cured film.

-46.3 The undercoating material shall not cover any exhaust components of the chassis.
+- 46.1 The entire underside of the bus body, including floor sections, cross members, and below floor line side panels, shall be coated with rust-proofing material meeting or exceeding performance requirements of Society of Automotive Engineers, Inc. (SAE)J1945. - 46.2 The undercoating material shall be applied with suitable airless or conventional spray equipment as per manufacturer recommended film thickness and shall show no evidence of voids in the cured film. - 46.3 The undercoating material shall not cover any exhaust components of the chassis.